Pallasite/Recyclopedia/README.md

 ## Running Instructions
 ### Frontend
 To run the Ionic front end, Node.js must be installed.
-Then, once Node is installed (and assuming npm was installed with it), install the Ionic framework:
+Then, once Node is installed (and assuming npm was installed with it), install the Ionic framework and install Cordova:

 ```
 npm install -g ionic
+npm install -g cordova
 ```

 Once ionic is installed, change working directories into the repository root directory, and run